This is my first collection of previously published stories and essays (along with a few new pieces) mostly focused around the Chesapeake Bay region.

 David Healey is a storyteller extraordinaire.
 His writing entices readers into David’s world.
 Pirate Moon: Collected Stories and Essays is a perfect way to escape to the wonderful Chesapeake.”— Bruce E. Mowday, author of Stealing Wyeth and Jailing the Johnston Gang: Bringing Serial Murderers to Justice.

 This is not a book, it’s a tiara.
 A crowning achievement.
-Each story with its unique setting highlights the facets, glitter— Walter F. Curran, author of the Young Mariner trilogy.
+Each story with its unique setting highlights the facets, glitter and beauty of prose dusted with poesy.”— Walter F. Curran, author of the Young Mariner trilogy.

 Pirate Moon & Other Stories is a true gift.
 Open it, and you’ll enjoy hours of delightful and thoughtful reading.
 The stories vary from historical to contemporary, and you’ll feel as if the characters are people you know or want to know.
 The essays bring a tear or a smile and always give more to ponder.— Gail Priest, author of Eastern Shore Shorts and the Annie Crow Knoll trilogy